ignatIgnatov/nextjs-job-board/README.md

    ```
    npm install
    ```
-5. Create your app in clerk.com to take your CLERK_PUBLISHABLE_KEY and CLERK_SECRET_KEY
+5. Create your app in https://clerk.com to take your CLERK_PUBLISHABLE_KEY and CLERK_SECRET_KEY

+6. Create your account in https://dashboard.stripe.com to take your Secret Key and Publishable Key

-6. In .env.local file add the following:
+7. In .env.local file add the following:

    ```
    DATABASE_URL={YOUR_MONGODB_DATABASE_URL}